 Ice cream headaches are brief, stabbing headaches that can happen when you eat, drink or inhale something cold.
-Digging into an ice cream cone is a common trigger, but eating or drinking other frosty items, such as ice pops and slushy frozen drinks, can have the same "brain-freeze" effect.
+Biting into an ice cream cone is a common trigger, but eating or drinking other frosty items, such as ice pops and slushy frozen drinks, can have the same "brain-freeze" effect.

 Symptoms of an ice cream headache include: